vinheim3/atari-tetris-emulation/rendering.md

 Atari's Tetris has a 0x10000-byte ROM for its graphics.
 These graphics are stored such that every 0x20 bytes represents a 4bpp 8x8 tile.
 This gives us 0x800 tiles

-Vram is 0x1000 bytes.
+Vram is 0x1000 bytes, from 0x1000-0x1fff.
 Each 8x8 pixel tile takes up 2 bytes, the 1st being a tile idx that references a 0x20-byte tile in CHR ROM, and the 2nd being tile attributes

 As a byte can only refer to 0x100 bytes, 3 bits of the tile attribute allow us to refer to up to tile 0x7ff